elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 Redesign Night Light
 Use latest Flatpak branding
-Symbolic volume icons use a rounded shape and a slash when muted Other Changes:
+Symbolic volume icons use a rounded shape and a slash when muted Redesign media-playlist-repeat

-Fix broken link for SVG file types
-Fix missing links for PGP file types
-Scale some icons to more sizes

-Additions:

-caps-lock-symbolic
-eye-not-looking-symbolic
-eye-open-negative-filled-symbolic
-num-lock-symbolic
-Updated families:

-Redesign media-playlist-repeat
 Update media-playlist-shuffle and media-playlist-consecutive Rounder square icons